-With proceeds from the 2014 Red Ants Pants Music Festival, more than $12,000 in grants were awarded in 2015 to fourteen organizations from across the state whose projects were in line with the mission of the Red Ants Pants Foundation.
+With proceeds from the 2015 Red Ants Pants Music Festival, $20,000 in grants were awarded in 2016 to sixteen organizations from across the state whose projects were in line with the mission of the Red Ants Pants Foundation.
 Check out the grant recipients here.

 Our Timber Skills Workshops continue to be a huge success!

 Our Timber Skills Workshops are limited to 12 participants (first come, first served) and all applicants must be 18 years of age or older.
 The cost is $300 per person, covering food (fully catered – yum!), materials, course equipment, and instruction.
-We welcome applicants of all walks of life – this course is designed for beginner and intermediate users (all genders welcome).
+We welcome applicants of all walks of life – this course is designed for beginner and intermediate users.

 Our 2016 Timber Skills Workshop will take place on September 15-18, 2016.